mantidproject/mantid/docs/source/interfaces/Indirect Data Analysis.rst

 .. seealso:: Common options are detailed in the :ref:`qens-fitting-features` section.

+.. _fqfit-example-workflow:

 F(Q) Fit Example Workflow
 ~~~~~~~~~~~~~~~~~~~~~~~~~
 The F(Q) Fit tab operates on ``_result`` files which can be produced on the MSD Fit, Iqt Fit or ConvFit
 tabs.
-The sample file used in this workflow are produced on the Conv Fit tab as seen in the Conv Fit
+The sample file used in this workflow are produced on the Conv Fit tab as seen in the
-Example Workflow.
+:ref:`convfit-example-workflow`.

 1. Click **Browse** and select the file ``irs26176_graphite002_conv_Delta1LFitF_s0_to_9_Result``.